 Understanding ease of communication and business favorability for such a team and its members is a good indicator of work efficiency and fluidity.

 The best way to do that is to undertake a quarterly survey of all business/client-facing lawyers in your organization.
-Question your business team members on their ease of working with the legal team on the following parameters:
+This will provide consistent legal KPIs related to:

 • Understanding of business goals